lex-node/governance/constitution/constitution.md

 * Parts of the Statutes have leveraged a Qualified Code Deference template by Gabriel Shapiro, but this does not constitute an attorney-client relationship.

-[cache:
-#### Council Smart Contract

-4.3 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, the Council and Council Members shall utilize the Council Smart Contract as the exclusive method of: (a) governing the Council On-Chain Treasury, (b) admitting and expelling Council Members, (c) accepting and activating Governance Stakes, (d) minting and revoking Voting Tokens and (e) holding votes with respect to and approving or denying PIPs, PEPs, PUPs and proposals relating to the Foundation.
-The Council may also utilize the Council Smart Contract to administer and facilitate certain other arrangements and transactions involving the Council.
-#### Access Control List (ACL)

-##### Extensibility, Automation & the Signaling Era

-4.30.
-The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between the Pocket Network and a smart contract system to be designated by the Council in the future together with appropriate amendments to this Constitution.
-The period before automatic cross-chain execution is achieved will be referred to as the Signaling Era.

-##### Executive Veto During & After the Signaling Era

-4.31.
-During the Signaling Era, the Foundation will retain a veto on all Governance Transactions as a failsafe.
-This veto falls within their Right to Refuse as part of their duty to steward the Pocket Network.

-4.32.
-After the Signaling Era, the Foundation will still retain the right to veto (and the responsibility to sign) Governance Transactions that may involve parties who have not consented to this Constitution per

-##### Transaction Batching

-4.33.
-By default, the Foundation will batch Governance Transactions on a weekly basis, unless an alternative schedule is specified in this Constitution.

-]